Team day: With Surfers Against Sewage.

-Nick Cattaneo, Architectural Technician, arranged a day doing something which is close to his heart and turned the team into eco-activists.
-We were going to be working alongside Surfers Against Sewage to clean up one of our beautiful local beaches.
+Nick Cattaneo, our Architectural Technician, arranged a team day doing something which is close to his heart and which turned the team into eco-activists all in one go.
+We worked alongside Surfers Against Sewage to clean up one of our beautiful local beaches...

-Surfers Against Sewage have been working since 1990 to create safer, cleaner beaches, and with the help of its organised cleans, and hordes of supporters from all over the UK, arranging a beach clean and working together to make a real difference is easier than you might think.
+Surfers Against Sewage (S.A.S.) have been working since 1990 to create safer, cleaner beaches.
+With the help of its organised cleans, arranging a beach clean and working together to make a real difference is easier than you might think.

 Nick’s daughter is one of 125 regional reps volunteering with S.A.S, raising awareness of the issues the charity are fighting against as well as arranging beach cleans in the Dorset area.
 He and his family are all very active in water-based sports, meaning the beaches are something they hold very dear.
 Nick wants to promote the work that S.A.S are doing and spread the message to protect the environment.

 Nick spoke with Pete, Jack, Jacey and the head office crew to arrange for us to go to Penhale Sands beach and do a Märraum beach clean.
 It might not instantly be something you think of as fun, and in fact afterwards we all said how it made the issue of waste and rubbish being poured into our oceans all the more real.
 The day itself, was absolutely stunning.
 Clear skies and warm enough to enjoy the gorgeous beach at Perran without the need for a coat, all whilst making it a nicer place for its future visitors.
 We started off the day at the headquarters for S.A.S, where we watched a video about the efforts of beach cleaning in a surfing community in India.
 We also saw the many types of promotion that the team at S.A.S have in place to inform the public about their mission, including a future campaign with schools that will be vital in continuing their work for future generations.